Kentucky Layoffs — November 2025

 |---|---|---|---|---|

-The biggest impact was at International Paper at its Louisville facility, reporting 93 affected workers.
+The most significant filing came from International Paper at its Louisville facility, reporting 93 affected workers.

 This analysis is based on official WARN Act filings reported by Kentucky.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Kentucky WARN notices, browse layoffs by state, or download the full dataset.